 The status register responses from the BOP 1KW and the BOP BIT/4886 are very different.
 If these commands are used, then changes will be required in the user's program.
-Commands affected are: SYST:QUES, ESR and STB.
+Commands affected are: syst:open, syst:ques, esn and stb.